cpjobling/EG-247-Resources/portfolio/lab01/README.md

 The key of C is simple because there are no sharps or flats.

 To complete this mini-project you will have to define the frequencies for A, B, and the second occurrence of C since they do not appear in Table 1 in Lab Exercise 2.

+Please answer these questions.

-* Q: What are the frequencies of the notes A, B, and the second occurrence of C?
+* Q1: What are the frequencies of the notes A, B, and the second occurrence of C?
+* Q2: If I wanted to sythesize the sound of a piano playing this scale, what additional information would I need to add to a note vector?
+Provide links to any resources you find that help you to answer this question.

 Save your scale in an m-file called `scale.m`.
 The m-file should play the scale and then ALSO, PLAY IT BACKWARDS. (**Note**: Backwards does not mean flipped!).
-Attach your m-file to the lab portfolio before claiming your marks.
+Attach your m-file to the lab portfolio and your answers tothe 2 questions above before claiming your marks.

 ## What to hand in